For Parents and Carers

 This introductory course gives parents an overview about normal speech, the ways in which speech sounds when your child has cleft type speech difficulties and how therapy typically works for correcting speech sound difficulties.
 It may help parents to identify the type of speech problems at an early stage.

-Doing the course means the parent has an excellent understanding of their child’s speech difficulties, with insights into how a therapist works on correcting sounds, and how they will be able to support their child.
+Doing the course means the parent has an understanding of their child’s speech difficulties, with insights into how a therapist works on correcting sounds, and how they will be able to support their child.
 This provides a very good foundation to allow parents to work well with the therapist and their child once therapy starts.

 What Parents Say